BZFlag-Dev/bzflag-dependencies/README.md

 ## Updating the libraries

 When new versions of these dependencies are released, we should update our copies.
-There are two ways this is accomplished in this repository.
-For libpng and zlib, which have properly tagged git repositories, this is done with the `git subtree` command.
-Replace TAG with the tag you wish to pull.

-git subtree pull --prefix src/zlib https://github.com/madler/zlib TAG --squash

-For the others, just delete the contents and replace with the new contents of the source tars.
+Just delete the contents and replace with the new contents of the source tars (not zips).
+This should be done on a Linux or macOS system so that the execute permission on scripts is preserved.